garis/Fastgate/README.md

 ```c
 invalidChars = 0x60273b7c;
 ```
-Is used to check for som einvalid characters like \` ' ; | but ***\&*** is not present in the list so if the parameter mount is equal to `&ping -c 10 192.168.1.172&` the check will result allow the execution of `/statusapi/bin/umount -lf &ping -c 10 192.168.1.172&`.
+Is used to check for some invalid characters like \` ' ; | but ***\&*** is not present in the list so if the parameter mount is equal to `&ping -c 10 192.168.1.172&` the check will result allow the execution of `/statusapi/bin/umount -lf &ping -c 10 192.168.1.172&`.

 The mount command will fail but the following ping will be executed.

+# The official path
 The patch published simplifies the code eliminating the checks for special characters by simply checking if the folder exists.

 ![Image of usbremovepatched](images/usbremovepatched.png)

 The code to exploit ths vulnerabilty and enable ssh is in fastwebEnableSSH.py https://github.com/garis/Fastgate/blob/master/fastwebEnableSSH.py

+# Responsible Disclosure timing with Fastweb

+* 25 May 2019: initial discovery and testing
+* 26 May 2019: Responsible Disclosure following https://www.fastweb.it/corporate/responsible-disclosure/
+* 27 May 2019: Confirmation of contact, more info will be available after some analysis by Fastweb
+* 26 Jun 2019: Patch is in testing.
+* 25 Jul 2019: Patch is in testing..
+* 21 Aug 2019: Patch is in testing...
+* 23 Sep 2019: Come on Fastweb give me at least the patched firmware
+* 24 Sep 2019: The patched firmware is 0.00.89_FW_200_Askey (patch confirmed after downloading the firmware)
+* Final step on going